The Journal of Headache and Pain

 The Journal of Headache and Pain is a peer-reviewed open access medical journal covering research on headache and related types of pain.
 It was established in 2000 and is published by BioMed Central.
-It is the official journal of the European Headache Federation and Lifting The Burden.
-The editor-in-chief is Paolo Martelletti (Sapienza University of Rome).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 7.277.
+It is the official journal of the European Headache Federation and Lifting The Burden and Asian Regional Consortium for Headache.
+The founding editor-in-chief is Paolo Martelletti (Sapienza University of Rome).
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 7.3.